1996–97 Boston Celtics season: Regular season

+Aftermath

 Following the season, head coach M.L.
-Carr resigned, while Fox signed as a free agent with the Los Angeles Lakers, Wesley signed with the Charlotte Hornets, Williams was traded to the Denver Nuggets, Day signed with the Miami Heat, and Brickowski, Conlon and Alton Lister were all released to free agency.
+Carr resigned, while Fox signed as a free agent with the Los Angeles Lakers, Wesley signed with the Charlotte Hornets, and Williams was traded to the Denver Nuggets.
+Meanwhile, Day signed with the Miami Heat, and Brickowski, Conlon and Alton Lister were all released to free agency.

 This was also the final season for Radja; after failing his physical exam, voiding an off-season trade that would have sent him to the Philadelphia 76ers in exchange for Clarence Weatherspoon and Michael Cage, he returned to play overseas in Europe, signing a contract to play in Greece, and ending his four-year career in the NBA with the Celtics.

-For the season, the Celtics updated their primary logo of a leprechaun spinning a basketball, adding gold, black and mahogany colors; the logo is still present as of 2025.